jlopezfisica/CFD-developer-university/week-1/README.md

-###This is the summary of activities from the README
+###This is the summary of activities from the week-1 2017
-It has been an awesome week, I started to follow the C programming language book religiously, because it explains the standar library of C and it has a clear description of the basic features in C. It is imprescindible to read it carefully to understand C.
+It has been an awesome week, I started to follow the C programming language book religiously, because it describes the standard library of C and it has a clear description of the basic features in C. It is imprescindible to read it carefully to understand C.